 Established since 1989, the Weill Medical College of Cornell is a renowned institution specialized in both Clinical and Medical Research.
 A frontrunner in the industry, the medical college is dedicated in offering their patients the latest innovations in the medical industry while utilizing the latest prevention strategies.

-In addition to teaching at Weill Cornell Medical College, Ms. Matorin is an Adjunct Associate Professor at the Columbia School of Social Work, where she teaches a course titled "Social Work With Families."
-She is also the "author of publications" on relevant topics "ranging from family treatment with adolescents, collaboration with pastoral care, psychopharmacology for social workers, the corporatization of mental health care, and stigma," according to her Weill Cornell faculty bio.
+Amassing over fifty one years of experience in the field of Social Work, in her current capacity, Matorin specializes in individual, couples and family treatment in which one member has a severe psychiatric disorder.
+A professor at Weill Cornell Medical College, Matorin is an Adjunct Associate Professor at the Columbia School of Social Work, where she teaches a course titled "Social Work With Families."
+Having authored several publications throughout the course of her career, Matorin has written about relevant topics "ranging from family treatment with adolescents, collaboration with pastoral care, psychopharmacology for social workers, the corporatization of mental health care, and stigma."

-Ms. Matorin earned her Master of Science degree from Columbia School of Social Work with honors in 1966, and earned her ACSW credentials following her studied.
+Throughout the course of her education and training, Matorin attained her Master of Science degree from Columbia School of Social Work with honors in 1966, and earned her ACSW credentials following her studies.
 Prior to her current position, she has held numerous professional titles including the Former Director of Social Work at Payne Whitney, from 1981-1997.

-To further her professional development, Ms. Matorin is a Board Member for the Helen Rehr Center for Social Work Practice, sits on the Education/Research Committee of the HealthCare Chaplaincy and is affiliated with the New York City Chapter of the Society for Social Work Leaders in Healthcare.
-She also volunteers her time to the Jewish Board of Children and Family Services, and can be seen in a video titled "Any Given Day," a marketing campaign established for Help Starts Here – a project of the National Association of Social Work.
+To further her professional development, Matorin serves as a Board Member for the Helen Rehr Center for Social Work Practice, sits on the Education and Research Committee of the HealthCare Chaplaincy and is affiliated with the New York City Chapter of the Society for Social Work Leaders in Healthcare.

 SOURCE Continental Who's Who